 This native of China, Japan, and Tibet is a natural companion to ferns and wildflowers.
 In late spring to early summer, each 1- to 112 feet stem carries up to 12 pinkish purple, 2 inches blossoms resembling cattleya orchids.
 Bloom lasts for about 6 weeks.
 Medium to yellowish green leaves, three to six to a plant, remain attractive into early fall.
 'Big Bog' is a vigor- ous, large-flowered selection.
 'First Kiss' has white-edged leaves and small white blossoms flushed purple on the lip.
 'Murasaki Shikibu' has pale lav- ender flowers with a bluish- lavender lip.
 Hybrid 'Kate' can reach 3 feet tall, with up to 35 light lavender, yellow-lipped flowers per stalk.
 Bletilla Striata alba is a white-flowered form.
 Bletilla Striata 'Albostriata' bears light pink blossoms above leaves striped in green and white.

 Grow in pots or in ground.
-Plant pseudobulbs anytime during dormancy (late fall to early spring), 1 ft. apart, with tops 1 in. below soil surface.
+Plant pseudobulbs anytime during dormancy (late fall to early spring), 1 feet apart, with tops 1 inches below soil surface.
 Plant in humus-rich, well-drained soil; mulch if temperatures will drop below 20F.
 Protect from slugs and snails when leaves emerge.
 Taper off watering when foliage begins to yellow in fall; discontinue when leaves have died back.
 Plant forms large clumps that can be divided in early spring, before growth starts.
 (It blooms better, however, when crowded.)